mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Methods.md

 Well established in PBL.
 Here the challenge is make a game to share, thus well aligned. -->

-Returning to the work of drama processes, Heathcote [@heathcote_drama_1994] warns against asking participants to genuinely make items in the process explored.
+Returning to the work of drama processes, Heathcote [@heathcote_drama_1994] warns against asking participants to genuinely make items in the processes explored.
 To do so, she argues, would expose their inexpertness in the cold light of day.

 > "if they are makers of things (for example, shoes, ballgowns, or aircraft) they _must never_ (within the fiction, that is) _be asked to create the actual objects_.
 If they had to do this their _in_ expertness would become immediately apparent."[@heathcote_drama_1994, p.
 18]